MSRConnections/Azure-training-course/Content/Image Processing/Azure Image Processing HOL.md

     _Creating an "images" container_

 1. The next step is to create blobs by uploading files to the container created above.
-The files you will upload are present in the resources\celldata folder of the lab.
+The files you will upload are present in the "celldata" folder of the lab resources.
 Click the **Upload** button in the Storage Explorer.
 Then select **Upload Files...** from the menu.

     ![Uploading files to the "images" container](Images/upload-files.png)

     _Uploading files to the "images" container_

 1. Click the **...** button to the right of the field labeled "Files."
-In the ensuing dialog, navigate to this files that you previously downloaded and select all the files in each subdirectory.
+In the ensuing dialog, navigate to the directory containing the lab resources and select all the files in each subdirectory.
 Then close the dialog and click  the **Upload** button.

 1. The cell images in this example were kindly provided by Maryana Alegro (UCSF) for the ImageXD 2017 conference.
 The data has three different kinds of labeled cells, that we will use to build a classifier to label new cells.